shaunbag/Star_wars_crawl/README.md

 # Star_wars_crawl
-interacting with the swapi api, generating random tsar wars crawl text from the movies, utilizing css to recreate the crawl text
+interacting with the swapi api, generating random star wars crawl text from the movies, utilizing css to recreate the crawl text